Ventinc1689/Premier-League-Predictor/README.md

 * Current form from the most recent five games
 * Home game advantage

-API is used from api.football-data.org
+API is used from:  api.football-data.org